franpanteli/Python-Bootcamp-Module-9-Modules-and-Packages-in-Python/README.md

 This repository is organised into the following sections:

-1. **Jupyter Notebooks - Modules and Packages:**
-   This directory contains Jupyter notebooks that cover various aspects of modules and packages in Python.
+1. **Jupyter Notebooks - Modules and Packages:** this directory contains Jupyter notebooks that cover various aspects of modules and packages in Python.
    - [00-Modules_and_Packages](Jupyter%20Notebooks%20-%20Modules%20and%20Packages/00-Modules_and_Packages)
      - [MyMainPackage](Jupyter%20Notebooks%20-%20Modules%20and%20Packages/00-Modules_and_Packages/MyMainPackage)
        - [SubPackage](Jupyter%20Notebooks%20-%20Modules%20and%20Packages/00-Modules_and_Packages/MyMainPackage/SubPackage)